amankumar100/Code-Clause-Handwritten-Digit-Recognition-Project1/README.md

 Limits:
 There may be chances that code might not work properly.
 Suppose if you draw 7 it tells you 8, this is due to AI recognization capacity but rest of the time it will work properly.

 create a python file.
 Copy-paste my below code from line 1 to line 80. save it.
-Then create another python file copy-paste my below code from line 85 to line 142 and save it.
+Then create another python file copy-paste my below code from line 85 to line 148 and save it.
 Then run the first python file wait for few minutes then run the next code.
+Be sure to install the necessary libraries or packages previously before running it.

 # Python Code for training the data.
-Be sure to install the necessary libraries or packages previously.

 import keras                                                                # line 1

 from keras.datasets import mnist